mmmaaatttttt/mathgoespop/source/posts/2015-11-24-Extra-Innings-World-Series.markdown

   </tr>
 </table>

-In this case, the difference between the proportions (23/91 and 28/73) once again qualifies as significant.
+In this case, the difference between the proportions (23/91 and 28/73) qualifies as significant!
+You can play around with the numbers yourself in the area below, if you're curious.

 So, are World Series with extra innings games more likely to last 7 games?
 Thus far, the data suggests no. But more generally, best-of-seven series with extra inning games appear to be more likely to last 7 games.
 Cool, right?
 Statistics is weird.